 Also known simply as the Reading Room or the Harry Potter Room due to its high ceiling and chandeliers, the Gould Reading Room is the hub of the library and a popular study area for students.
 The Circulation and Reference Desks are located in the Reading Room.

 There are study carrels on the Basement, 1st, 2nd, and 4th floors of the library.
-The carrels in the Basement, 1st floor and 2nd floor are daily use carrels for all law students.
+The carrels in the Basement, 1st, and 2nd floors are daily use carrels for all law students.
 Students are encouraged to use the carrels throughout the day.
 To ensure daily-use carrels remain available each day, belongings left overnight will be placed in the library lost & found.

 4TH Floor Study Rooms